SamuelYangabdi/Portofolio/README.md

 ### Standard Analysis
 ### Marketing Analysis
 **Topic:** Performance Analysis of Google Ads Campaigns for Data Analytics Courses in Hyderabad

 - Data (Source: _Kaggle_): [csv](GoogleAds_DataAnalytics_Sales_Uncleaned.csv)

+- Goals: Evaluating the efficiency and profitability of Google Ads campaigns for data analytics courses by comparing campaign, keyword, and device-level performance, and uncovering actionable insights to optimize ad spending.

+- Description: This analysis focuses on understanding how different elements of a Google Ads campaign, including device type, keyword usage, and campaign naming that influence advertising performance in Hyderabad.
+By cleaning and analyzing cost, conversion, and sales data, we will measure the efficiency of each component, uncover spending inefficiencies, and determine which strategies drive the highest return on investment.
+The goal is to provide data-driven recommendations to improve campaign outcomes and ad targeting precision.

+- Tools: Excel, Power Query

+- Results:

 ### Financial Analysis
 ## Certificates